-Arrival Award (Recognizing Immigrant Achievement) from the UH Law Center and its Immigration Clinic.
-November 2009
+Arrival Award (Recognizing Immigrant Achievement), UH Law Center Immigration Clinic, 2009

-Outstanding American by Choice Award given by the United States Citizenship and Immigration Services to recognize outstanding achievements of naturalized U.S. citizens, December 2007.
+Outstanding Americans by Choice Award given by the United States Citizenship and Immigration Services to recognize outstanding achievements of naturalized U.S. citizens, December 2007.

 Distinguished Alumnus Award from Purdue University, College of Liberal Arts, 2006.

 Outstanding Educator Award from the American Foundation for Greek Language and Culture for enhancing Hellenic studies, 2006.

 Meteor Award in recognition of support for enhancing status of women at the University of South Florida by Department of Women’s Studies at Women of Color Conference, 2005.

 Links to many of these can be found at:

 More than $2 million of external funding from international agencies CNPq, (the Brazilian equivalent of NSF), federal agencies (NSF, EPA, International City County Management Association), state agencies (Florida Department of Community Affairs), regional agencies (Southwest Florida Water Management District), and local agencies (Hillsborough County) to support research projects.

 From 2008 to present